-The Ohio Department of Commerce has instituted a one-time liquor buyback option to support bars and restaurants.
-Bars and restaurants can return their unopened, high-proof liquor products (obtained within the past 30 days) to the agency where they purchased the product.
-If a business has questions about this program they should reach out directly to the Liquor Enterprise Service Center at 1(877) 812-0013 or email OhioLiquorInfo@Com.Ohio.gov.
+The Ohio Department of Commerce instituted a one-time liquor buyback option to support bars and restaurants.
+Bars and restaurants were permitted return their unopened, high-proof liquor products to the agency where they purchased the product.
+The one-time Liquor Rebate Program ended on August 31, 2020.

-On April 7, 2020, in an effort to "give flexibility to businesses in our current environment," the Ohio Liquor Control Commission passed an emergency rule (in effect for up to 120 days if not rescinded) to allow establishments with an existing on-premises liquor permit to sell and deliver alcohol, including high-proof liquor, in limited quantity of two drinks per meal in closed containers for off-premises consumption as set forth more fully in our post, "Ohio Liquor Control Commission Emergency Rule."
+Ohio also implemented an emergency rule to allow establishments with an existing onpremises liquor permit to sell and deliver alcohol, including high-proof liquor, in limited quantity of two drinks per meal in closed containers for off-premises consumption as set forth more fully in our post, "Ohio Liquor Control Commission Emergency Rule..." however, that rule expired on November 29, 2020.